 The ICAV may be subject to withholding or other taxes on income and/or gains arising from its investment portfolio.
+This may include jurisdictional capital gains tax that is attributable to a Fund.
+It is generally intended that such withholding and other taxes, including jurisdictional capital gains tax, will be accrued in the Net Asset Value of the relevant Fund.
+However, in particular where a jurisdictional capital gains tax is considered non-material (in the view of the Investment Manager) and arises on portfolio transactions relating to redemptions, such transactions may be dealt with in accordance with the swing pricing mechanism described under the heading "Determination of Net Asset Value and Temporary Suspension of Dealings" and may result in a reduction in the Net Asset Value applicable to such redemption thereby reducing the net proceeds received for the redemption.
+For the avoidance of doubt, any capital gains tax incurred as a result of portfolio transactions not related to redemptions (e.g. rebalancing) will be borne by the relevant Fund.
 Where the ICAV invests in securities that are not subject to withholding or other taxes at the time of acquisition, there can be no assurance that tax may not be imposed in the future as a result of any change in applicable laws, treaties, rules or regulations or the interpretation thereof.
 The ICAV may not be able to recover such tax and so any such change could have an adverse effect on the Net Asset Value of the Shares.